shirahaddad/elevateher/context/community-test.md

   - Send a workspace invite link by email (immediate).
   - Later (Enterprise Grid), integrate Slack Admin API to programmatically issue invites.

+### Email and Vetting Flow (Planned)
+We will move from a simple "waitlist" notification to a structured vetting workflow.

+1) Submission email to admin (Vetting Needed)
+- Triggered by a new `community-test` submission.
+- Subject: "Community Vetting Needed — {name}"
+- Body includes: Name, Email, LinkedIn, Mailing list opt-in, Category (`community-test`), and direct link to the admin vetting page with the specific record preselected.

+2) Admin decisions
+- Approve: sends the candidate an email with a Slack invite link and marks record as `approved`.
+- Reject: requires a reason; sends the candidate a thoughtfully worded decline email with the reason and suggested next steps (e.g., email Shira).
+- Delay: no email to candidate; marks record as `delayed` and flags for Shira follow-up.

+3) Slack on Approve (Free plan)
+- We will email a Slack invite link (configurable env var) rather than using the Slack Admin API (not available on free plan).
+Candidate must accept the invite.

+4) Audit and visibility
+- Record who made the decision, when, and the decision reason (for reject).
+- Surface status and metadata in `/admin/waitlist` with filters for `community-test`.

+5) Post-Approval Revocation (Future)
+- Business rule: When an entry is already `approved`, the "reject" path changes semantics to "revoke".
+- Behavior:
+  - Transition: `approved` → `revoked`
+  - Require reason, record reviewer and timestamp
+  - No candidate email by default
+  - Slack integration (future): remove from workspace/channels instead of emailing
+- UI:
+  - For `approved` rows, hide Reject/Delay; show a `Revoke` button instead
+  - Revoke prompts for a reason and records an audit entry

 ### QA Checklist
 - Name and email are required; email must be valid.
 - LinkedIn is required and must be a valid URL.